Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

 Longevity

-Coreopsis: Because of its perennial nature, Coreopsis can live for multiple years, returning each spring with new growth and blooms.
+Coreopsis: Because of coreopsis flowers perennial nature, Coreopsis can live for multiple years, returning each spring with new growth and blooms.

 Cosmos: Being an annual, Cosmos completes its lifecycle in one season and does not come back the following year.
 However, it often self-seeds, leading to new plants in subsequent years if allowed to drop seeds.